evanotero/project-happening/README.md

 ### Proposal Documents
 Proposal Documents can be found on the [_About_](https://github.com/CSCI2254/project-happening/wiki/About) page in the wiki.

+### Future
+- Add support for the Boston College event calendar: http://events.bc.edu/calendar.xml.
+- Add support for events only posted on Facebook by Boston College student groups.
+- Increase the search capability and allow more filtering options.

 ## Grading
 4/11
 - Looks good.
 I really like the wiki.